christroutner/RPi-Tracker/README.md

 11. Reboot the device and it should now run the RPi-Tracker software on boot up.
 Run the command `ifconfig` to retrieve the devices IP address.
 Put that IP in your web browser and you should see the RPi-Tracker User Interface (UI).
 Congratulations!

-Consider signing up for a [Crumb Share](http://crumbshare.com) account.
+You device is fully functional as a stand-alone tracking device, but you'll be able to easily share your breadcrumb trails on the web if you signing up for a [Crumb Share](http://crumbshare.com) account.